40 Super Fun Ways to Decorate Your House This Fall

 If you're eager to give your kitchen some fall vibes without overwhelming a small space, start by adding some plates featuring seasonal themes.
 These pumpkin plates, for instance, will give your table a subtle fall feel.

 Make your house look dreamy and fall-like while keeping those mug rings off your furniture with these pumpkin coasters.
 They're the perfect autumnal accent pieces, helping you protect your home while making it look adorable in one fell swoop.

-Who says you have to bid farewell to your outdoor plants just because the weather’s getting colder?
-With a set of pumpkin planters and some hearty succulents, you can keep your outdoor landscape looking green all year long.
+Who says you have to bid farewell to plants just because the weather's getting colder?
+With a set of pumpkin planters full of faux flowers, you can keep dot your outdoor space with gorgeous color that will last all year long.

 Upgrade your outdoor lighting.

 While creepy Halloween lights have their place, they're not exactly the most stylish addition to your décor.
 If you want to give your home some serious style this fall, update your exterior lighting with some seasonally-themed strands of outdoor lights, like this maple-leaf-inspired light-up garland.

 This fall, simply swap out an existing piece of wall art for a seasonal stunner, like this eye-catching addition.
 It's sure to give your living room or bedroom a distinctly autumnal feel.

 Hang some autumnal fairy lights around your door.

 If you're eager to turn your home into a fall paradise, some fairy lights placed wrapped around a bannister or hung around a doorframe can do the trick.
 Just make sure you opt for ones with warm-colored bulbs to really honor the fall feel you're going for.

 Or set some dried flowers in a vase.